tylersojka/ESPTimeCast/README.md

 ## 📺 Display Behavior

 **ESPTimeCast** automatically switches between two display modes: Clock and Weather.
-If "Show Weather Description" is eneabled a third mode (Description) will display with a duration of 3 seconds, if the description is too long to fit on the display the description will scroll from right to left once.
+If "Show Weather Description" is enabled a third mode (Description) will display with a duration of 3 seconds, if the description is too long to fit on the display the description will scroll from right to left once.

 What you see on the LED matrix depends on whether the device has successfully fetched the current time (via NTP) and weather (via OpenWeatherMap).
 The following table summarizes what will appear on the display in each scenario: